VoxelPrincess/code-spells/git/github-cli.md

 ---

-## 💡 Bonus: Fork & Pull Request / Форк и пулл-реквест
+## 💡 Bonus: Fork & Pull Request

 - Use `gh repo fork` to fork a repository.
 - Use `gh pr create` to open a pull request from your fork.

 ---

 🧠 Use `gh help` to see all available commands.
-🧠 Используйте `gh help` чтобы увидеть список всех команд.

 - [README](../README.md)